adrien-bougouin/challenge-eval/README.md

 mkdir test/input
 mkdir test/output
 ```
-Files in the `input` directory represent inputs for one test case `
+Files in the `input` directory represent inputs for one test case
 and files with same name in the `output` directory represent expected results:
 ```
 echo "input1" > test/input/test_case_1
 echo "expectation1" > test/output/test_case_1
 ```
 The same applies to extra tests.
-Simply put extra tests in `extra_test`
+Put extra tests in `extra_test`
 directory instead of `test` directory.

 ### Test a program
 Inputs are sent to `run.sh`.
-Simply execute the program to test inside `run.sh`.
+Write the code to execute the program inside
+`run.sh`.